 What types of things occur when people pursue cool?
 I’ll tell you what happens: grown men with faux hawks.

-The problem is that there are thousands of unqualified, inexperienced people being hired to build websites by people who don’t know anything about building websites.
+The problem is that thousands of unqualified, inexperienced people are hired to build websites by people who don’t know anything about building websites.

 Here’s a classic situation: Your client says, “I’m paying, so this is how you’ll do it.”
 Or, “The CEO is fully committed to animating our logo.”
 Or, “What do you think of this faux hawk?”

 Your response to these situations tells you where you stand as a professional.

 The pursuit of cool has led to flagrant wastes of resources such as QR codes, the Flash intro, and the use of the Papyrus font.

 The problem with the pursuit of cool is how uncool it ends up being.
 It’s either an attempt to imitate things that aren’t cool to begin with or to project an image that doesn’t reflect what your organization really values to begin with.

 Don’t get me wrong.
 You can be both effective and cool, but the pursuit of cool does not share the road with any other purpose.